U-C4N/Umap/docs/api.md

 - `dilate`: Dilation amount for perimeter
 - `figsize`: Figure size in inches
 - `mode`: Rendering mode ('matplotlib' or 'plotter')
+- `use_cache`: Read/write data from the local cache
+- `auto_optimize`: Optimize layer definitions based on radius

 #### Returns
 - `Plot` object containing the map figure and data